A Product Management Framework for Creating Security Products

 The idea of market segmentation stems from the notion that different types of customers have different needs.
 How to group customers with similar needs depends on your vision for the company and its products.

-Geographic segmentation assumes that product requirements or go-to-market plans for customers in one country are different from those in another.
-For instance, it’s not unusual for a startup to begin by focusing on prospective clients in its own locale—be it a city, state or country that the firm’s founders know well—for proof-of-concept deployments and then expanding to a larger market, such as the United States.
+Geographic segmentation recognizes that product requirements or go-to-market plans for customers in one country might be different from those in another.
+For instance, it’s not unusual for a startup to begin by focusing on prospective clients in its own locale—be it a city, state or country that the firm’s founders know well—for proof-of-concept deployments and then expand to a larger market, such as the United States.

 Another way to segment the market is to look at different industries where prospective customers might reside.
-For example, a company that’s building an anti-ransomware solution might perceive the need for such a solution among hospitals or law firms and focus on this vertical.
-Prospective clients in other verticals, say energy companies, might value such a product differently and might seek different capabilities that would overextend the startup’s limited resources.
+For example, a company that’s building an anti-ransomware product might perceive the need for such a solution among hospitals or law firms and focus on this vertical.
+Prospective clients in other verticals, say financial services firms, might value such a product differently and might seek different capabilities that would overextend the startup’s limited resources.

 Yet another approach to market segmentation involves considering the size of a customer, perhaps in terms of the number of endpoints, offices or employees that require protection.
 Small and mid-sized businesses (SMBs) tend to have different security needs and price expectations than more sophisticated enterprises.
 Not only does the size of the customer’s’ business influence the product’s desired features, but also the expected deal size affects the ability to build and motivate a sales force that can reach prospective clients.